 Check out my easy recipe for homemade tonkatsu sauce とんかつソース here.

-How to make okonomiyaki
+How to Make Okonomiyaki

-There’s a nice pliable crunch from the cabbage and bean sprouts.
+The result is a nice pliable crunch from the cabbage and bean sprouts.
 The pancake itself is equal parts crispy on the outside – and chewy on the inside.

 Oh – and that sauce!!
 Okonomiyaki sauce has a sweet and salty tang to it that plays ever so nicely with the creaminess from the mayo and the umami depth from the bonito flakes.